spotelssmind/logslighter/README.md

 ### 1.0.0

-Initial stable release of logslighter.
+Official stable release of logslighter.